Octavian Popescu (footballer, born 2002): Reception

 His former coach Daniel Pancu regarded him a "fantastic talent", while Dorinel Munteanu said that he is a "youngster who looks different from what we have in Romania" and that from his "generation, from [Gheorghe] Hagi—not even from Adrian Mutu, but from Hagi" he has "never seen such a lightness to play in depth or to provide the final pass".

 When discussing his weaknesses, Balint noted in February 2021 that Popescu should become more consistent during the full 90 minutes and build muscle mass, and the following year Ioan Sabău made a similar remark.
 In May 2023, after being sent off in a match against Rapid București, former LPF president Dumitru Dragomir accused Popescu of "lack of education".

+Personal life

+His father, Beniamin, was also a footballer who played for FCM Târgoviște and Jiul Petroșani.